 Today we begin a series of blog posts related to bladder health… Something that many of us have had to (or will have to) think about on a DAILY BASIS.

-While incontinence isn’t a “sexy” topic, just take a look at how common it is (the following stats are from the National Association for Continence site):
+While incontinence isn’t a “sexy” topic, just take a look at how common it is:

 - 25 million adult Americans experience transient or chronic urinary incontinence.
 NAFC (National Association for Continence) estimates that 75-80% of these sufferers are women.